 The good news is that pre-term labor may not always result in the birth of a premature baby.
 Today, doctors can delay or stop the labor through different treatments, enabling the baby to stay inside the womb for longer.
 These treatments help the uterus to relax and give the baby time to develop.

 While it is true that labor pains may feel like constipation, it is also true that constipation and gas are very real concerns when it comes to pregnancy.
 Sometimes, constipation can cause cramping and shooting pain in the abdomen which may seem like a contraction.
 This gives you an impression that you’re experiencing labor.

-In the case, where the constipation like feeling is not accompanied by any other symptoms it may just be tightening of the stomach cause by constipation.
+In the case, where the constipation-like feeling is not accompanied by any other symptoms it may just be tightening of the stomach caused by constipation.
 During pregnancy, changing hormones and vitamins and iron supplements can slow down the gastrointestinal tract causing constipation.

 That’s why it’s extremely important to watch your diet and water intake during pregnancy.
-Drinking around 10-12 glasses of water, eating fiber rich foods, and including light exercise in your routine can help you avoid constipation and consequently other pregnancy complications that come with it.
-There are also a few health and wellness tips which you can follow to ensure that you keep these pregnancy complications at bay.
+Drinking around 10-12 glasses of water, eating fiber-rich foods, and including light exercise in your routine can help you avoid constipation and, consequently, other pregnancy complications that come with it.
+There are also a few health and wellness tips that you can follow to ensure that you keep these pregnancy complications at bay.

 In Conclusion . . .

 Finally, it’s important to remember that every pregnancy and labor journey is different.
-Hence, it’s always a good idea to speak to a physician particularly when you have concerns about labor pains and are unable to understand what you’re feeling.
-In case you have any specific queries, chat with one of our doctors today.
+Hence, it’s always a good idea to speak to a physician, particularly when you have concerns about labor pains and cannot understand what you’re feeling.
+If you have any specific queries, chat with one of our doctors today.